JoshTW/simple/README.md

 ## Space Apps Report

 I spent the weekend researching simulation options and working getting data into GMAT.
 I placed the database from http://minorplanetcenter.net/web_service on a local mysql server.
-I can got a list of asteroids that have an H value from the neowise project sorted by delta v.
-This provides Asteroid 0228502 which is about 300 meters (plus or minus 50m) diameter and has a 5.52 km/sec ?v, an estimate of the amount of energy necessary to jump from LEO (Low Earth Orbit) to the asteroid's orbit.
+I can get a list of asteroids that have an H value from the neowise project sorted by delta v.
+This provides Asteroid 0228502 which is about 300 meters (plus or minus 50m) diameter and has a 5.52 km/sec delta v, an estimate of the amount of energy necessary to jump from LEO (Low Earth Orbit) to the asteroid's orbit.
 I could not enter this asteroids orbit into GMAT with the help of the Horizons telnet command line interface:   telnet  ssd.jpl.nasa.gov 6775 but I was able to get a working SPK file for the 0000004 asteroid (Vesta).
-I think the normal tutorials will allow be to plan a simple mission to Vesta.
+I think the normal tutorials will allow me to plan a simple mission to Vesta.

+UPDATE

+Doing a search for 0228502 in Horizons provides working SPK files.
+I still don't know how to generate a working SPK file from "your own osculating elements" using data from the minor planet center.
+I still don't have a source or method to estimate a resonable GM or Mu [km^3/sec^2] value.

 ## Simulation Options: